Symphony or Damn: Composition

 The album is heavier in sound than D'Arby's debut album, which was essentially a mix of pop, soul and gospel.
 However Symphony or Damn contains several guitar oriented songs, such as "Do You Love Me Like You Say?", "Castillian Blue", "Are You Happy?" and the out-and-out rocker "She Kissed Me".
 The latter is an up-tempo hard rock song, that features the line "she likes rap and metal really loud", alluding to the subject's love of hip hop and heavy metal music.
 However, "Castillian Blue" and "Are You Happy?" have a blues guitar sound, with the former sounding dark and brooding and the latter featuring a far more upbeat pop/soul/blues sound.
 The drum sound throughout most of the album is also of a heavy nature.

 "Penelope Please" namechecks the Pretenders frontwoman Chrissie Hynde in the chorus: "You will still be home in time, to watch The Pops, featuring Chrissie Hynde".

 Commercial success and single releases

 The album peaked at number 4 on the UK Albums Chart and was boosted by four top 20 UK singles, "Do You Love Me Like You Say?", "Delicate", featuring Des'ree (both tracks peaked at number 14 on the UK Singles Chart), "She Kissed Me" (UK number 16) and "Let Her Down Easy" (UK number 18).

 Two more tracks were released from the album but they were not as successful as the aforementioned tracks.
 "Turn the Page" failed to chart, while "Neon Messiah" was released as an EP in Japan only.
 This included a number of B-sides and is a widely sought-after collector's item.

+North America

+In Canada, the album debuted at number 76 on the RPMs Top 100 albums chart in the week dated May 29, 1993.
+The following week it peaked at number 71.
+It spent a total of nine weeks in the top 100.